toddkitta/CortanaIntelligenceSuiteWorkshopManual/05 Exercise 5 - Summarize Data Using HDInsight Spark.md

     ![Screenshot](images/summarize_delays_by_airport_8.png)

 1. Since the summary data looks good, the final step is save this summary calculation as a table that we can later query using Power BI.
 2. To accomplish creating the table, enter a new paragraph and add the following Scala code and run it.
-This code can be copied from Listing 4 from [http://aka.ms/sparkcode](http://aka.ms/sparkcode).

     ```scala
     val summary = sqlContext.sql("SELECT  OriginAirportCode, OriginLatLong, Month, Day, Hour, Sum(DelayPredicted) NumDelays, Avg(DelayProbability) AvgDelayProbability FROM FlightDelays WHERE Month = 4 GROUP BY OriginAirportCode, OriginLatLong, Month, Day, Hour Having Sum(DelayPredicted) > 1")